Christian Arroyo Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff ranks third in the league with a collective 9.8 strikeouts per nine innings.

-- The Blue Jays have a 3.90 team ERA that ranks 11th among all league pitching staffs.
+- The Blue Jays have the 12th-ranked team ERA across all MLB pitching staffs (3.99).

-- Blue Jays pitchers combine to allow 35 total home runs at a rate of 1.3 per game (to rank 20th in baseball).
+- Blue Jays pitchers combine to surrender 38 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- Berrios gets the start for the Blue Jays, his sixth of the season.
-He is 2-3 with a 4.71 ERA and 30 strikeouts through 28 2/3 innings pitched.
+- The Blue Jays are sending Kikuchi (4-0) to make his sixth start of the season.
+He is 4-0 with a 3.00 ERA and 28 strikeouts through 27 2/3 innings pitched.

-- The right-hander's last time out was on Tuesday against the Chicago White Sox, when he went seven scoreless innings while giving up four hits.
+- In his most recent time out on Wednesday against the Chicago White Sox, the left-hander tossed 5 2/3 scoreless innings while surrendering four hits.

+- The 31-year-old has amassed a 3.00 ERA and 9.3 strikeouts per nine innings in five games this season, while allowing a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.